National Scholarly Communications Forum

 The aim of the Forum is to disseminate information changes to the context and structures of scholarly communication in Australia and to make recommendations on what a broad spectrum of participants see as the best developmental policies.
 To this end, it organises events and conferences where relevant issues are debated, future strategies proposed and outcomes recorded through a variety of forms of publications.

 Digital and social media

 The Forum us also concerned with new digital technologies.
 The electronic era has brought us open access journals, blogs, social media, open publishers (such as the Conversation) and new formats (including audio, video and animations).
 Measuring impact is a particular issue since the standard measure of research impact, citations, is limited.
 Only other academics cite consistently.
-Measures to quantify the impact of online social media marketing are in their infancy, although klout.com gives you a number between 1-100.
+Measures to quantify the impact of online marketing are in their infancy, although klout.com gives you a number between 1-100.

 Academy of the Social Sciences in Australia

 Council of Australian University Librarians